Panama Canal Railway: 1904–12 rebuild: Panama Canal building and afterward

-In 1904 the United States obtained consent from the newly-formed Panamanian government to build and operate a canal.
+In 1904 the United States obtained consent from the newly formed Panamanian government to build and operate a canal.
 The choice to use locks and an artificial lake (Gatun) meant that the old railway route from 1855 had to be changed because it followed the Chagres River valley, which would be flooded by the lake.
 Also, the railway would be extended and altered continuously for the building process.
 The stock of the Panama Railway Company, vital in canal construction, was entirely controlled by the United States Secretary of War.

 Canal construction years

 The construction of the Panama Canal was envisioned by John Frank Stevens, chief American railroad construction engineer, as a huge earthmoving project using the extended railroad system.
-Many tracks were added temporally to transport the sand and rock from the excavation.
+Many tracks were added temporarily to transport the sand and rock from the excavation.
 Stevens used the biggest and most durable equipment available.
 The French equipment was nearly all judged obsolete, worn out, or too light duty, and nearly all their railroad equipment was not built for heavy-duty use.
 Some of this French equipment was melted down and converted into medals presented to men working on the Panama Canal.

 Also, since the 1855 route followed the Chagres valley (which would become Gatun Lake), the route had to change.
 The new railroad, starting in 1904, had to be greatly upgraded with heavy-duty double-tracked rails over most of the line to accommodate all the new rolling stock of about 115 powerful locomotives, 2,300 dirt spoils railroad cars, and 102 railroad-mounted steam shovels brought in from the United States and elsewhere.
 This work was commenced by the first chief engineer, John Findley Wallace (1904–1905).

 The steam shovels were some of the largest in the world when they were introduced.
 The new permanent railroad closely paralleled the canal where it could and was moved and reconstructed where it interfered with the canal work.
 In addition to moving and expanding the railroad where needed, considerable track additions, extensive machine shops and maintenance facilities were added, and other upgrades were made to the rail system.
 These improvements were started at about the same time the extensive mosquito abatement projects were undertaken, by Stevens, to make it safer to work in Panama.
 Once the mosquitoes were under control, much of the railroad was ready to go to work.

 The railway greatly assisted the building of the Panama Canal.
 Besides hauling millions of tons of men, equipment, and supplies, the railroad did much more.
 Essentially all of the hundreds of millions of cubic yards of material removed from the required canal cuts were broken up by explosives, loaded by steam shovels, mounted on one set of railroad tracks, loaded onto rail cars, and hauled out by locomotives pulling the spoils cars running on parallel tracks.